Blochowiak/Projects-Portfolio/README.md

-# School Project - Swede Hollow Café
+# School Project - XYZ Cafe
 ## Advanced Mathematical Modeling
 This is a project I made with two other students over a period of about eight weeks.
 The description of the project can be read in the Executive Summary or in the Introduction of the Technical Report (both are in this repository).